open-compensation-token-license/license-token-website/wikisrc/arbitrum-wallet-compatibility.md

 ### 1. MetaMask

 MetaMask is widely used for accessing decentralized ecosystems, including Arbitrum.
 Users can connect MetaMask to Arbitrum by configuring a custom RPC endpoint.
+Learn more about [Arbitrum and MetaMask Integration](https://www.license-token.com/wiki/arbitrum-and-nft-marketplaces).

 ### 2. Trust Wallet